Considerations for Buying a New or Used Car

 Even if you have a mechanic examine a pre-owned car before you purchase it, you never quite know exactly what's waiting for you under the hood once the vehicle is yours.
 The more miles that an automobile is driven, the higher the chance that something can go wrong.

 However, note that used cars break down less than they did in the past because buyers do a better job of screening them.
+Also, car manufacturers have improved technologies, eliminating many redundant repair issues and increasing used car values.
+Cars stay on the road longer.
 Additionally, used cars may carry the balance of the new car warranty.
 Most used car dealers even offer an extended warranty, although that will come at a cost.

 Used Cars Have Lower Insurance Rates